Configuration

 });

-$namekeys become--nameCSS custom properties#namekeys become--name-colorand--name-color-{colorSpace}properties (suffix depends oncolorSpace, defaultoklch)
+$namekeys become--nameCSS custom properties#namekeys become--name-colorand--name-color-{colorSpace}properties (suffix depends oncolorSpace, defaultoklch)- Names keep their case, since CSS custom properties are case-sensitive:

 Tokens are automatically emitted in all rendering modes: runtime (client), SSR, and zero-runtime (Babel plugin).